Written by Peter CarterSeptember 24, 2014

 But to gain the favourable exercise of the court’s discretion to extend the limitation period, Drew was also required to establish that a fair trial could take place if the extension of time were to be granted.

-Needless to say the mill claimed “irreparable prejudice from the passage of 20 years since the date of the incident” given also that the actual date of accident was unknown and none of the 15 persons working in the vicinity at the time could recall any such incident.
+Needless to say, the mill claimed “irreparable prejudice from the passage of 20 years since the date of the incident” given also that the actual date of the accident was unknown and none of the 15 persons working in the vicinity at the time could recall any such incident.

 The court refused the application and dismissed Drew’s claim.
 He can now only recover for that portion of the condition that can be proved related to occupational aggravation of the injury over the last three years.